SAMa: Material-aware 3D Selection and Segmentation: Method

 \section{Method}

-Our approach targets material selection on 3D representations.
-Existing methods focus mostly on selection in 2D images~\cite{sharma2023materialistic}, and their extension to 3D is not trivial as the underlying vision models are not consistent across views.
-They also do not cope well with selected material regions going out of frame or changes in the frames' background.
+Our approach targets \emph{material selection} on 3D representations.
+Given a 3D asset and a user click, we select all regions of the 3D asset sharing the material appearance of the clicked region.
+Existing methods focus mostly on selection in 2D images~\cite{sharma2023materialistic}, and their extension to 3D is not trivial due to a lack of selection consistency across views.

-Instead of enforcing 3D consistency through per-asset optimization and feature consolidation~\cite{kobayashi2022decomposing, kim_garfield_2024, gu2024egolifter, ying_omniseg3d_2023}, we take inspiration from memory priors in recent video models \cite{ravi2024sam2, valevski2024diffusionmodelsrealtimegame} which show good cross-frame consistency.
-Since renders of a 3D object from a smooth camera trajectory are not markedly different from a video, we propose to adapt SAM2~\cite{ravi2024sam2} to material selection by fine-tuning it, including its memory bank components, on a material-specific video dataset that we design.
-Once fine-tuned, given an image of a rendered object and a (clicked) pixel, the model outputs a floating-point map that encodes the similarity between the clicked pixel's material and all other pixels.
-Thresholding such a similarity map yields a binary selection mask.
+Instead of enforcing 3D consistency through per-asset optimization and feature consolidation~\cite{kobayashi2022decomposing, kim_garfield_2024, gu2024egolifter, ying_omniseg3d_2023}, we note that recent video models \cite{ravi2024sam2, valevski2024diffusionmodelsrealtimegame} show good cross-frame consistency.
+Since renders of a 3D object from a smooth camera trajectory are not markedly different from a video, we propose to adapt SAM2~\cite{ravi2024sam2} to material selection by fine-tuning it, including its memory bank components, on our material-specific video dataset.
+Once fine-tuned, the model consumes an image or video and outputs a per-frame floating-point map that encodes the similarity between the clicked pixel's material and all other pixels.

-However, fine-tuning alone does not yet lead to \emph{interactive} selection in 3D.
-While it enables material selection from novel views with good consistency, it is not yet efficient, as it requires querying the model for each such view.
-Furthermore, cross-frame consistency can still exhibit artifacts in challenging cases and long frame sequences.
-To alleviate inconsistencies, we consolidate the 2D similarity maps of a sparse set of key-frames into a 3D similarity point cloud.
-Using this point cloud and nearest-neighbor queries, we can recover (and display) selections from any viewpoint on the 3D shape in a few milliseconds.
+However, fine-tuning is not sufficient for \emph{interactive} selection in 3D.
+While it enables material selection from novel views with good consistency, each camera movement would require querying the model anew, with no guarantee of consistency in challenging cases on long frame sequences.
+To lift our selection to 3D, we consolidate the 2D similarity maps of a sparse set of key-frames into a 3D similarity point cloud.
+Combined with nearest-neighbor queries, we can recover (and display) selections from any viewpoint on the 3D shape in a few milliseconds.
+We show an overview of our method in \Cref{fig:overview}.

-In summary, we train a multiview-consistent 2D selection model and project selection similarities from multiple viewpoints to 3D using a simple, yet efficient, point cloud that can be queried from new cameras. \Cref{fig:overview} provides an overview of our method.